-Have you ever noticed how rooms decorated by professional designers always include pieces of furniture or accessories that are unique or different from each other?
+Have you ever noticed how rooms decorated by an interior designer always include pieces of furniture or accessories that are unique or different in style from each other?
 It keeps our eyes and brain interested.
 Mixing design styles and different decades keep a room from being frozen at any one point in time.
 Which keeps it timeless.

 Stay the middle ground.

 This is the bottom line of picking any furniture style or color.
 Don’t be tempted to go to the extreme because that extreme is popular right now.

 A popular search on this subject is, “What color wood is timeless?”
 My answer to that would be, nothing too red, nothing too orange, nothing too gray.
 Grayed wood tones are gorgeous and are what are “in” and most available to us right now.
 But I would encourage you not to go too far in this direction on expensive pieces or building materials that can’t be refinished.
 Mid-tone browns with no heavy undertones are the safest timeless choice.

 Especially if it’s going to be all over your floors.

 And we’ve already covered furniture, but just in case you had to go feed the cat during that part, remember to avoid unusual shapes and too much ornamentation, gilding, etc.